open-edge-insights/eii-zmq-broker/README.md

 ### TCP

 For TCP connections, ZeroMQ offers mechanisms for both encryption and authentication.
-This is accomplished via elliptical curve keys generated when EIS is provisioned.
+This is accomplished via elliptical curve keys generated when EII is provisioned.
 These keys provide the encryption and authentication via the ZAP protocol and a list of allowed clients authentication is handled.

-The encryption and authentication is all handled under the hood by the EIS Message Bus for publishers and subscribers which are connecting to the broker.
+The encryption and authentication is all handled under the hood by the EII Message Bus for publishers and subscribers which are connecting to the broker.
 Via the configuration of the broker's messaging interfaces the broker has the required keys for decrypting messages and for determining whether or not a given publisher or subscriber is allowed to connect.

-See the configuration section for more details on listing out allowed clients and configuring the security for the EIS ZeroMQ Broker.
+See the configuration section for more details on listing out allowed clients and configuring the security for the ZeroMQ Broker.

 **IMPORTANT SECURITY IMPLICATION**